-Learning math from the beginning as I teach my son, however, has been fun.
-I better see the connections.
-I love, also, how he was exposed to both multiplication and division as concepts in the first grade book!
-We are now at the beginning of the first half of the second grade books, and we’re back to multiplication again.
-But when I pulled out a worksheet last week, he panicked and froze.
-He couldn’t do this, he insisted.
+We are now at the beginning of the first half of the second-grade books, and we're back to multiplication again.
+But when I pulled out a multiplication worksheet last week, he panicked and froze.
+He couldn't do this, he insisted.

 I realized it was time to change things up.

 Multiplication Fun with Fly Swatters